 And that, he said, was theatre.
 "I started right here at Lincoln Center in 1975 at Fordham University, and I went to see great plays on Broadway.
 I saw James Earl Jones in Oedipus the King at St. John the Divine.
 I saw David Dukes and Richard Gere in Bent — in those days with my six-to-eight bucks student discount — and I said, 'That's what I want to do in life,' much more than Hollywood.
 From where I went to school and what we were being taught, the goal for me was to get to Broadway."

+Washington debuted in 1988 without a lot of distinction in Checkmates, a modest comedy directed by Woodie King, Jr., and co-starring Ruby Dee, Paul Winfield and Marsha Jackson.
+Then, Hollywood stardom struck and kept him entrenched in film until 2005.
 His Broadway roles of this millennium — Marcus Brutus in Julius Caesar, his Tony-winning Troy Maxson in Fences and now Walter Lee Younger in A Raisin in the Sun — have a common link: All three want desperately to be the heroes in their own lives and fall tragically short of the mark because they are fundamentally flawed.

 In the case of Walter Lee, he's a chauffeur longing for the fast lane, chasing get-rich-quick schemes to their logical dead-ends.
 At 40, he lives at home with his mother, his sister, his wife and his son in a dreary, rat-trap apartment on Chicago's South Side.
 It is his mother, Lena, who sees a way out — spending the $10,000 insurance from her late husband on a simple little house in the segregated suburb of Clybourne Park.
 Trusting and loving her son, she asks him to deposit the money in the bank.